gshanko125298/Twitter-Data-Analysis-Template/README.md

 10. Use github actions in your repository such that when you git push new code (or merge a branch) to the main branch, the unit test in tests/*.py runs automatically.
 All tests should pass.

-After Completing this Challenge, you would have explore
+After Completing this Challenge, we would have explore the following:

 - Unittesting
 - Modular Coding